-Before I get into my experience, what exactly are the Northern Lights?
+What exactly are the Northern Lights?

 The Aurora Borealis is a natural light phenomena.
 They originate millions of miles away on the surface of the Sun during the electromagnetic explosion, which creates a stream of solar particles, known as Solar Wind.
 When the wind goes into Earth’s direction – this is when we can see Aurora.

 The Aurora usually have different forms – they might appear as a glow of light or create ‘curtains’ or ‘arcs’.
 They might be quiet, or evolve and move through the sky – commonly referred to as ‘dancing’.

 Generally, winter months are the best time (November – March) to see the lights when the nights are longer and it gets dark earlier in the evening.